-A few days ago I came up with my top 10 lesser-known Hall & Oates songs to mark their induction into the Rock & Roll Hall Of Fame.
-Originally it was just going to be a top five and now here I am, realising I’m letting down my whole H&O appreciation unless I come up with underrated songs 11-20.
+A few days ago I came up with my top 10 deep cuts from Hall & Oates to mark their induction into the Rock & Roll Hall Of Fame.
+Originally it was just going to be a top five and now here I am, realising I’m letting down my whole H&O appreciation unless I come up with deep cuts 11-20.

-So with merely a sentence or two each to explain why these tracks are worth knowing as much as underrated songs 1-10, not to mention the 16 Hall & Oates US top 10 hits, here are songs 11-20:
+So with merely a sentence or two each to explain why these tracks are worth knowing as much as deep cuts 1-10, not to mention the 16 Hall & Oates US top 10 hits, here are songs 11-20:

 Ooh Child, 2004: